crazy-max/docker-rtorrent-rutorrent/README.md

 * Ability to remap user and group (UID/GID)
 * WAN IP address automatically resolved for reporting to the tracker
 * XMLRPC through nginx over SCGI socket with basic auth
+* WebDAV on completed downloads with basic auth

 ## Environment variables